Projects

 How to manually add/remove members to projects

 Scaleup plan users can manually add and remove people from a project.
-To manage users, ppen your project and go to the People tab
+To manage users, open your project and go to the People tab

 -